minio/docs/source/includes/linux/common-installation.rst

 server processes connect and synchronize.
 These warnings are typically transient and should resolve as the deployment comes online.

+.. versionchanged:: RELEASE.2023-02-09T05-16-53Z

+   MinIO starts if it detects enough drives to meet the :ref:`write quorum <minio-ec-parity>` for the deployment.

+   If any drives remain offline after starting MinIO, check and cure any issues blocking their functionality before starting production workloads.

 .. end-install-minio-start-service-desc

 .. start-install-minio-restart-service-desc